Backup of Cloud Machines

 To back up cloud machine data, you must complete the following steps:

 - Add a Microsoft Azure blob storage or Amazon S3 storage to your infrastructure depending on the type of cloud machines you plan to protect.
-To learn more, see Adding Azure Blob Storage or Adding Amazon S3 Storage in the Veeam Backup & Replication User Guide.
+To learn more, see the Adding Azure Blob Storage or Adding Amazon S3 Storage section in the Veeam Backup & Replication User Guide.

 - Get the cloud user with the required permissions.
 With this user, Veeam Backup & Replication connects to the bucket or container on the cloud.
 To learn more, see Permissions.

 - Configure a protection group for cloud machines.
-Keep in mind that the protection group of the Cloud machines type is the only applicable protection group to back up data of cloud machines.
+Keep in mind that the protection group of the cloud machines type is the only applicable protection group to back up data of cloud machines.
 To learn more, see Creating Protection Groups.

 - Configure a backup job.
 Depending on the OS running on your cloud machine, see one of the following sections: